 A leaking pipe, whether minor or severe, can cause extensive damage to your floors or furniture.
 With time, small leaks escalate and may lead to other larger issues that need replacements or fittings.
 The damp conditions also encourage mold growth.

 The problem can stem from damaged pipe joints, stubborn clogs, cracked seals, pipe corrosion, and incorrect pipe laying.
-The longer you take to fix leaky pipes, the more damages they cause to your home and plumbing system.
+The longer you take to fix leaky pipes, the more damage they cause to your home and plumbing system.

 Sometimes, fixing leaky pipes such as the U-joint under the sink may seem like an easy task, but it can be very messy when done wrongly.
 Let a professional plumber handle the problem to minimize risks.

-3. A Clogged or Running Toilet
+A Clogged Or Running Toilet

 There is nothing as frustrating as a toilet bowl that fills up but never drains.
 Mostly it occurs when you flush undissolved waste into the toilet.
 Other times, it might be due to a mix of paper and human waste.
 You can try fixing the issue with a sewer snake, auger, or plunger.
 If the blockage does not loosen up, contact a plumber immediately.